RanvierMUD/docs/docs/coding/server.md

 ### Example

-Ranvier, out of the box, contains a bundle called `ranvier-telnet` which is enabled by default, this sets up Ranvier to allow telnet based connections.
+If using the starter kit Ranvier inclues a bundle called `telnet-networking` which is enabled by default, this sets up Ranvier to allow telnet based connections.
 With that in mind let's create our own bundle that will use websockets instead.

-> Note: Ranvier comes with a websocket connection bundle but it is now enabled by default, you don't actually have to
+> Note: The starter kit includes `websocket-networking` as well, you don't actually have to write your own.
+However,
-> write your own just enable the bundle.
-However, this example remains for pedagogical purposes.
+> this example remains for pedagogical purposes.

 First our bundle will need a 3rd party library so follow the process described in the [Bundles](../bundles.md) guide to install the `ws` node module.